James-Ansley/codex-runner/readme.md

 Scoring strategies are used to give an overall mark to an attempt – combining one or several responses.
 They are:

-- *basic*: reports average number of passing testcases for each completion
+- _basic_: reports average number of passing testcases for each completion
+- _expected_: reports the approximate expected score codex would get with infinite attempts using the following penalty scheme:
-- *penalty*: randomly chooses 12 completions and grades them using all or nothing marking with the following penalty scheme applied to subsequent attempts (`1.0, 1.0, 0.95, 0.9, 0.85, 0.8, 0.75, 0.7, 0.65, 0.6, 0.55, 0.5`).
+  (`1.0, 1.0, 0.95, 0.9, 0.85, 0.8, 0.75, 0.7, 0.65, 0.6, 0.55, 0.5, 0.5, ...`).
+- _finite-expected_: Uses the above penalty scheme but is limited to 12 attempts
-  Stops when finding a question that passes all test cases or all 12 selected completions are exhausted.
+- _all-or-nothing_: gives 1 for each completion that passes all test cases and 0 otherwise.

 ### Question Format